 1. Jesus as the Saviour

 Luke is the only gospel writer to describe Jesus as the Saviour (Soter).
 Mary was told to name him Jesus, meaning saviour (1:31), and in the Magnificat proclaims, "My spirit rejoices in God my Saviour" (1:47).
 Zechariah said that God has raised up a mighty Saviour for us (1:69), and the shepherds were told, "To you is born this day in the city of David a Saviour" (2:11).
-In the Roman world, the title "Soter" was an official designation for political leaders who established peace, meaning saviour or benefactor, so this was a politically loaded word.
+In the Roman world, the title 'Soter' was an official designation for political leaders, particularly the emperor, who established peace, meaning saviour or benefactor, so this was a politically loaded word.

 2. Jesus as the saviour of all